workhubwriters/fund-me/README.md

 # Fund WHR
-Request for funds for hosting
+Request for funds for hosting and domain